 "There's a real emphasis on training in the workshops with both machine and hand tools.
 The workshops at London Met are amazing and it’s great to have access to the facilities and expertise in other subject areas.
 The work I produced on the course attracted a lot of attention from manufacturers and the press."

 Tom Price, former Furniture and Product Design BA student

 The degree prepares you to enter the design profession in areas including the creative industries, commercial and public sector bodies and self-employment.
 Our graduates attend major international furniture industry and trade events, and have gone on to work as furniture designers for companies including Kesslers International and McLaren Furniture.
 Former student Yinka Ilori has successfully set up his own design studio and now exhibits his work all over the world.

 You could follow in the footsteps of our students who regularly win international competitions and participate in events such as the London Design Festival and Milan Furniture Fair.
 Such opportunities provide you with the connections to help launch your own career.

 As well as opening up a wide range of occupations within furniture, product and architectural/interior design, you may also work as a buyer, furniture technologist, design journalist or educator in furniture and product design.
 The course will also prepare you for entry to courses at a master's level.

-The Cass has a rich history of excellence in driving forward London's furniture industry and is bustling with creativity and energy with its state-of-the-art digital and professionally-equipped traditional workshops.
+Our School of Art, Architecture and Design has a rich history of excellence in driving forward London's furniture industry and is bustling with creativity and energy with its state-of-the-art digital and professionally-equipped traditional workshops.

 You can opt to join the furniture studio of your choice as the foundation for your work during your second and third years.
 In the studio, you’ll access specialised learning, expertise and equipment from within our excellent furniture facilities, including a Computer Numerical Control (CNC) machine, a woodmill and industrial metalwork and 3D printing facilities.